IBM/topography-searcher/README.md

 ```
 git clone https://github.com/IBM/topography-searcher.git
 ```
-and then install the dependencies using either
+and then install the dependencies using pip
 ```
+cd topography-searcher
-pip install -r requirements.txt
+python -m pip install .
 ```
-or from the pyproject.toml file with
+or in editable mode using
 ```
-poetry install
+cd topography-searcher
+python -m pip install -e .
 ```

 We can test the environment build by running